In a human arm, the phalanges are _____ to the humerus. | Channels for Pearson+

 1

-Step 1: Understand the anatomical terms used in the question.
-'Distal' refers to a position farther away from the point of attachment or origin, while 'proximal' refers to a position closer to the point of attachment or origin.
-'Medial' means closer to the midline of the body, and 'superior' means above or higher in position.
+Step 1: Understand the anatomical terms provided in the options.
+'Distal' refers to a position farther away from the point of attachment or origin, 'Superior' refers to a position above or higher, 'Medial' refers to a position closer to the midline of the body, and 'Proximal' refers to a position closer to the point of attachment or origin.

-Step 2: Identify the structures mentioned in the question.
-The phalanges are the bones in the fingers, and the humerus is the upper arm bone that connects to the shoulder.
+Step 2: Identify the anatomical structures mentioned in the question.
+The phalanges are the bones in the fingers, while the humerus is the upper arm bone that connects to the shoulder.

-Step 3: Determine the relationship between the phalanges and the humerus.
+Step 3: Consider the relative position of the phalanges to the humerus.
 Since the phalanges are located farther away from the shoulder (the point of attachment of the humerus), they are considered 'distal' to the humerus.

-Step 4: Eliminate incorrect options.
+Step 4: Eliminate the incorrect options based on the definitions.
+'Superior' does not apply because the phalanges are not above the humerus.
 'Medial' does not apply because the phalanges are not closer to the midline relative to the humerus.
-'Superior' is incorrect because the phalanges are not above the humerus.
-'Proximal' is incorrect because the phalanges are farther away from the point of attachment.
+'Proximal' does not apply because the phalanges are farther away from the point of attachment.

-Step 5: Conclude that the correct anatomical term describing the relationship between the phalanges and the humerus is 'distal'.
+Step 5: Conclude that the correct anatomical term describing the position of the phalanges relative to the humerus is 'distal'.

 Watch next